Editors note: A portion of this column was inadvertently omitted in last week’s Crier. It is re-run here in its entirety.

 It also means that big chunks of my memory are suddenly missing.
 And I don’t mean trouble with short-term memory; that’s been plaguing me (and dear Anne!) since this stuff began.
 I mean the wonderful stuff I’ve gathered for decades, stowed away, and could draw on at will.

-These days, I reach for the fourth century BC or the ninth century AD, and they’re gone.
+These days, I reach for the fourth century B.C. or the A.D. ninth century, and they’re gone.
 My long-term memory is like a glacier, large chunks of which are breaking off and drifting away into the misty seas.
 I think that process is called, “calving.”
 Well, my head’s calving at a great rate.

 Jim Austin’s got a last column on file, in case this should happen suddenly (strokes, mini and maxi, hit guys my age and condition; and embolisms, too.)
 But I’m planning that Jim won’t have to pull that column out of the file for a long, long, time.
 I’m planning a leisurely, if ungraceful, descent down this slope, with pauses to rest along the way.